swaggo/swag/README.md

 ## Limitation
 - Not supported for array of structs
 - Not supported for cross-package models.
-Only search in project root folder. (https://github.com/swaggo/swag/issues/39)
+Only search in project root folder.
+[See #39] (https://github.com/swaggo/swag/issues/39)

 ## TODO
 - [ ] supplement better documentation